pottekkat/personal-website/README.md

 To make changes, all you would have to do would be to edit the `index.html` file.
 You can intuitively add your projects and information about yourself.

+Here is a great [free tool](https://getavataaars.com/) to build your own avatars!

 Please do leave a star if you found this helpful!

 Happy coding!